Floating Share Widget

 Having the world’s highest corporate tax rate isn’t something to cheer about.
 And it isn’t helping domestic businesses like retailers who are working hard to restore the nation’s economy.
 It’s time for retailers to contact Congress and tell lawmakers the current tax system is hindering the industry’s ability to grow and create jobs.
 It’s time to tell Congress to act.

 Urge Congress to Support Corporate Tax Reform

 After years of talk, lawmakers in Washington appear to finally be getting serious about corporate tax reform.
 Both Congress and the White House have offered proposals to broaden the base and lower rates, and both sides of the political aisle agree that the time for action has come.

-Send a letter to your representatives today, letting them know that the current tax system is hindering our industry’s ability to grow and create jobs.
+Send a letter to your representatives today letting them know that the current tax system is hindering the retail industry’s ability to grow and create jobs.